Preparation for the Program & Project

 Creating a Research Plan & Calendar

-- being assigned a university identification number
+- assignment of a university identification number

 - ability to complete training modules